klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 ```

-To test our payloads, and for simplicity, we'll use the following vulnerable code:
+To test payloads, and for simplicity, the following vulnerable code can be used:

 ```python
 import _pickle